Frederick MayerAssociate Dean for Strategy and Innovation; Professor of Public Policy and Political Science

 Mayer has taught at Duke since 1988.
 He was the chief architect of Sanford’s flagship introductory course in public policy (formerly PPS 55) and was the lead teacher of that course through the 1990s.
 As director of graduate studies at the Sanford School from 2000-2009, Mayer led the expansion of the Master of Public Policy (MPP) program, created and directed the PhD Program in Public Policy, and founded the Sanford School’s Program in Global Policy and Governance, a summer program for graduate professional students in Geneva, Switzerland which he continues to direct.
 Mayer was also director of the Center for North American Studies from 1997 to 2000.

-In addition to his academic experience, Mayer served as senior international trade and foreign policy advisor to former U. S. Sen. Bill Bradley from 1992 to 1993.
-In previous stints in Washington, Mayer served as an aide to Congressman Sander Levin, as a policy analyst at the U.S. Environment Protection Agency, and as editor at the Close Up Foundation, an educational non-profit organization.
-From 1997 to 2000, he was director of Duke’s Center for North American Studies.
+In addition to his academic experience, Mayer served as senior international trade and foreign policy advisor to former U. S. Senator Bill Bradley from 1992 to 1993.
+In other stints in Washington, Mayer served as an aide to Congressman Sander Levin, as a policy analyst at the U.S. Environment Protection Agency, and as editor at the Close Up Foundation, an educational non-profit organization.

-Mayer received an A.B. in history and literature from Harvard College, and an M.P.P. and a Ph.D. in public policy, both from the John F. Kennedy School of Government at Harvard University.
+Mayer received an A.B. in history and literature from Harvard College, and both an M.P.P. and a Ph.D. in public policy from the John F. Kennedy School of Government at Harvard University.